ARM-software/acle/main/acle.md

 [**Alpha** state](#current-status-and-anticipated-changes).

-Each 8-bit floating point intrinsic call has a parameter to define the format and scale of the operands, and the overflow behaviour, as applicable to each operation.
+Each 8-bit floating point intrinsic call has a parameter to define the format and scale of the operands, and the overflow behavior, as applicable to each operation.
 This parameter is typically declared as `fpm_t fpm`.

 ```c